-(The Rhythm Experience and Africana Culture Trial) This is an Alzheimer’s Association-funded pilot research study and will compare two activities, African Dance and an Education/Discussion Group, which might be beneficial for older African Americans (ages 60-80).
+(The Rhythm Experience and Africana Culture Trial) This is an National Institute on Aging clinical trial that will compare two activities, African Dance and a Cultural Immersion Group, which might be beneficial for older African Americans (ages 60-80).
 The study will examine whether brain health, fitness levels or quality of life improve as a result of participating in these activities three times per week for six months.
 View the study view here.
-This study is recruiting, please view the study here to contact us.
+This study will be recruiting soon.
+Check back for details.

 (Exercise Program In Cancer and Cognition) This study explores the effects of a six month aerobic exercise intervention on cognitive function in women with early stage breast cancer who take hormonal therapy.
 Study participants are between the ages of 51 – 75 with diagnosis of early stage breast cancer that are prescribed Aromatase Inhibitor Therapy.
 Study procedures include: fitness testing, physical activity monitoring, quality of life (general well being), neuroimaging, blood draw and cognitive function through paper-pencil and computer tasks.
 View the study video here.